EricMen/Marketing-Attribution-Models/README.md

 - Only the last touchpoint is credited for the conversion.

 - **Last Click Non-Direct**:
-- All direct traffic is ignored and so 100% of the result goes to the last channel through which the client got to the website before converting.
+- All direct traffic is ignored and so 100% of the result goes to the last channel the client visited before navigating to website and converting.

 - **First Interaction**:
 - The result is wholly attributed to the first touchpoint.